tflander/phonebooth-esp-idf/docs/README.md

 1. How to write tests against system functions.
 1. How to manually mock functions and system header files in a project.

+## What About The Software That's Already Here?

+Setting up a test driven development build, and mocking out the [platform specific headers](platform-specific-headers.md) needed to build to run on your local workstation, takes a lot of work.
+We've done that work for you, because it is a complex topic on its own.
+If you would like more information please feel free to reach out to us and we'll be happy to help you understand what we did.

 ## Helpful Information

 * [Creating Tests](creating-tests.md)